Why SMBs Are Moving Away From SaaS CRMs to Custom-Built Solutions

 Key Takeaways

 The move away from SaaS CRMs is not about dissatisfaction with technology.
-It is about a cost and control calculation that the SaaS model loses at a certain scale.
+It is about a cost and control calculation that the SaaS model loses at a certain scale and process complexity.

 - Per-seat pricing penalizes growth.
-Every new hire who needs CRM access increases the monthly bill automatically, with no additional value delivered.
+Every new hire who needs CRM access increases the monthly bill automatically, with no additional value delivered per seat.

 - Feature gates force unplanned cost increases.
-The features a growing business actually needs are often locked behind tier upgrades that were not in the original budget.
+The capabilities a growing business actually needs are often locked behind tier upgrades that were not in the original budget.

-- SMBs are not going back.
-Businesses that have built a purpose-built CRM consistently report lower total cost of ownership and higher team adoption.
+- SMBs that have built are not going back.
+Businesses with purpose-built CRMs consistently report lower total cost of ownership, higher team adoption, and more reliable data.

-- The shift is being enabled by better development options.
-Purpose-built CRMs no longer require massive development budgets or multi-year timelines.
+- The shift is enabled by better development options.
+Purpose-built CRMs no longer require massive budgets or multi-year timelines when built with the right team.

 - This is not a universal recommendation.
 Smaller teams with standard processes are often still better served by SaaS.
 The shift makes sense at a specific scale and process complexity.